 Exhaust gases and dust

-Exhaust gases resulting from vehicles, construction and the dust generating from the construction activities is the greatest threaten of air quality.
+Exhaust gases resulting from vehicles, construction equipment and the dust generating from the construction activities is the greatest threaten of air quality.
 Dustproof measures are employed including watering and dust collecting, wet construction method will be used to minimize the negative impact and those construction equipment and vehicles in compliance with relevant sanitary regulations will be selected and properly conserved.
 Furthermore, dustproof respirator will be applied to protect the respiratory tract of the workers on site who are granted to be the main casualties.
 Attribute to the methods mentioned above, the negative impact on air quality is confined into the construction site during the construction period and can be neglected.

 Solid and Liquid Waste